Rome.us

 What is the difference between Trenitalia and Italo?

-Can I take luggage on high-speed trains in Italy?
+Can I take luggage on Italo trains?

 Author: Kate Zusmann